LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 Implementing Transient Typed Racket is not mere engineering.
-Neither Reticulated nor the Transient model provide answers about what shallow check corresponds to Typed Racket's sophisticated types (e.g. polymorphism, row types for mixins, occurrence typing) and what information is necessary to record in the blame map.
-Moreover in the process of the implementation we discovered issues with the published Transient model and the Reticulated model that we had to fix.
-We are happy to share with the chair a recent dissertation chapter that describes all the ideas and work that went into Transient Typed Racket.
+Neither Reticulated nor the Transient model provide answers about what shallow checks correspond to Typed Racket's sophisticated types (e.g. polymorphism, row types for mixins, occurrence typing) and what information is necessary to record in the blame map.
+Moreover in the process of the implementation we discovered issues with the published Transient model and Reticulated that we had to fix.
 We do not think that this paper is the appropriate place to describe the implementation in detail.

 2) Custom mutators (section 4).